 Just behind Chinatown, there is a Hindu temple called Sri Mahamariamman.
 However, it is not the only one here.

-11 kilometers from the capital, there is Batu Caves.
+One of the things to do in Kuala Lumpur is to visit Batu Caves located 11 kilometers from the capital.
 A hill complex features three big and several little caves with idols and statues from Hinduism.
-The limestone formations are 400 million years old, making it an important religious area for Hindus.
+The limestone formations are 400 million years old, making it an essential religious area for Hindus.

 The capital is full of different mosques scattered all across the districts.
 The entrance for women is strictly regulated.
 The center of the capital is home to Sultan Abdul Samad Building at Merdeka Square.

 Tourist information center is on the ground floor of this building.
-A very nice lady gave us all the interesting details and spots to visit.
+A lovely lady gave us all the exciting details and spots to visit.
 Thanks to her, we tried the blue rice dish – a meal not so commonly found in the city.
+If you are looking for something exotic, then trying this blue rice meal should be on your list of things to do in Kuala Lumpur.

 Petronas Twin Towers